 Above the Scan button, please change the scan type to Deep Scan and then click on the Scan button to start the malware removal scan.

-Zemana AntiMalware will now start scanning your computer for malware.
+Zemana AntiMalware will now start scanning your computer for malware, adware, and potentially unwanted programs.
 This process can take quite a while, so we suggest you do something else and periodically check on the status of the scan to see when it is finished.

-When Zemana has finished finished scanning it will display a screen that displays any malware that has been detected.
-Please note that the infections found may be different than what is shown in the image below.
+When Zemana has finished finished scanning it will display a screen that displays any programs that have been detected.
+Please note that the items found may be different than what is shown in the image below.

 Review the scan results and when you are ready to continue with the cleanup process, click on the Next button to delete or repair all of the the selected results.
 Once you click on the Next button, Zemana will remove any unwanted files and fix any modified legitimate files.
 If you receive a warning that Zemana needs to close your open browsers, please close any web browsers that may be open and then click on the OK button to continue.